 Utah extends financial aid to both public and private postsecondary institutions.

 Additional Financial Aid

-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In Utah, the following institution is a TheDream.US Partner College:

 The Utah Supreme Court ruled on December 9, 2019 in Rule 14-721 that DACA recipients are eligible for admission to the Utah Bar if they meet all other requirements for admission.

 Utah Senate Bill (S.B.)
 131, signed into law on March 31, 2015, allows individuals to obtain an occupational therapy license if they have been licensed in another state, U.S. territory, or foreign country and the individual passes the state’s licensing exam.
 More research is needed to determine whether this bill allows undocumented immigrants who have obtained an occupational therapy license out-of-state to obtain a license in Utah.